JuliaMath/BFloat16s.jl/README.md

 just like any builtin floating point type (e.g. you can construct it from other floating point types - e.g. `BFloat16(1.0)`).
 In addition, this package provides the `LowPrecArray` type.
-This array is supposed to emulate the kind of matmul operation that TPUs do well (BFloat16 multiply with Float32) accumulate.
+This array is supposed to emulate the kind of matmul operation that TPUs do well (BFloat16 multiply with Float32 accumulate).
 Broadcasts and scalar operations are peformed in Float32 (as they would be on a TPU) while matrix multiplies are performed in BFloat16 with Float32 accumulates, e.g.